 Day 1 Colonial Córdoba and City Center

+Founded in 1553, Córdoba is one of Argentina’s oldest cities and one of Spain’s first colonial capitals in the Americas.
 The majority of Cordoba’s landmarks are located inside the large city center.
 The area is roughly limited by River Cañada on the west, River Suquía on the north and east and Av.
 Pueyrredón and Sarmiento Park on the south.
-It is full of lavishly decorated neoclassical architecture, cool 20th century residential towers and several lively pedestrian streets.
-Don’t forget to visit the monumental government buildings such as the Provincial Government or the Courthouse.
+It is full of beautiful architecture and lively pedestrian streets.
+The most distinguished colonial buildings include the 17th century Jesuit Block, the Cathedral and the Cabildo (seat of the colonial government).
+The nicest neoclassical buildings are the Provincial Government and the Courthouse.

-Day 2 Contemporary Architecture and Parks
+Day 2 Córdoba Contemporary Architecture and Parks

 While Córdoba Province boasts some outstanding hills and mountains, inside the city there only a handful of small parks and river promenades.
 On the other hand, south of the center lays Cordoba’s green epicenter: the enormous Sarmiento Park.
 We liked it so much, that we stayed there for hours.
 It was wonderful to just stroll around and people watch; it seems that the locals use it as an open air living room!
 We had lunch in a small kiosk right in the middle of the park.
 And then we walked by the gorgeous Hipólito Yrigoyen Avenue to get back to our hotel.

 The city is big and doesn’t have metro, though there is an efficient bus system.
-However, the historical core is downtown.
+However, the historical core, downtown, is the best place to stay.
 Therefore, we stayed at the strategically located NH Panorama in the center, by the River Cañada.
+It offers great service, comfy rooms, and views over the river.
 The weather was superb so we walked almost everywhere.
 There are tones of coffee houses, restaurants and bars to chill and grab a bite too.
-Cordoba’s nightlife happens pretty much everywhere.
-As we were telling you, it’s a student city thus very lively.
-The area around Güemes neighborhood and Marcelo T. de Alvear Avenue is packed with bars.
-Remember that Argentineans party late.
-It all begins with dinner, followed by drinks and at 2AM dancing.
+Other great hotels in the area are the Caseros 248 Hotel, the Windsor Hotel and Tower and the Azur Real Hotel Boutique.